Raised bog: Kermi bogs

-Kermi bogs (Kermimoore, Schildhochmoore, Strangmoore or Blankenmoore) or kermi raised bogs have only a slightly domed shape.
+Kermi bogs (Kermimoore, Schildhochmoore) or kermi raised bogs have only a slightly domed shape.
 The surface of the bog rises steadily from the broad lagg zone.
 Kermis have ridge-shaped hummocks of peat moss, that are aligned with the contours of the bog.
 The flarks or elongated depressions are generally tub-shaped and hardly distinguishable externally from kolks.
 In the central area of these bogs, there are always large kolks.
-In northern Russia and western Sibiria, kermis frequently occur in giant complexes where the bogs have grown into one another.
+In northern Russia and western Siberia, kermis frequently occur in giant complexes where the bogs have grown into one another.
 Kermis are also found in Finland in the central and northern boreal forest zone.

 String bogs

 String bogs or aapa fens (Aapamoore or Strangmoore) are typically found on the northern fringes of the distribution area for raised bogs, in the sub-polar zone, north of the 66th latitude in the northern hemisphere.
 Here, raised bogs only occur as islands within wetlands supplied by mineral soil water.
 On level ground these islands are irregularly distributed; on hillsides they form ridges parallel to the contours and at right angles to line of slope.
 The ridges separate boggy hollows of mineral soil known by the Finnish word, rimpis.
-The main distribution area for string bogs are the Scandinavian hills, central Finland, Karelia and north Sibiria.
+The main distribution area for string bogs are the Scandinavian hills, central Finland, Karelia and north Siberia.
 In North America, Alaska is the main location for string bogs, thanks to its cold continental climate.
 Frost action plays an important role in these bogs.
 On the ridges or hummocks, ground ice is found until early summer.